-We know leading multiple teams can be difficult.
+We know that having multiple teams can be useful, but it can also be too much for some people.
 Know your limits, and do not breach the trust of one team by bringing its issues and private information into another team or into the general Health Together discussions.

 Respect the Platform